freeplane/docs/src/docs/ai/model-context-protocol-server.md

 ### Safety notes

+- Freeplane listens on `127.0.0.1` only.
+It is not remotely reachable by default.
+- It becomes externally reachable only if separate forwarding or proxy software exposes that local port.
 - Keep the token secret.
 - If it does not start, check the port value in Preferences.
 - Disable the MCP server when not needed.